vemareddykalvapalli/DevOps2/README.md

 If you’ve never used Jenkins before or have limited Jenkins experience, then the Guided Tour and introductory tutorials are good places to start.

-If you are looking for more detailed information about using Jenkins, please refer to the User Handbook.
+If you are looking for more detailed information about using Jenkins, please refer to the User Handbook.kk iuioiipoi